Scatchell/tw-uganda-blog/source/about/index.markdown

 sharing: true
 footer: true
 ---
-This blog is a test of octopress, eventually it may be my uganda blog
+This blog is a test of octopress, eventually it will be the ThoughtWorks Story Wall!